Use the links below to find answers to our most frequently asked questions. Don’t see the questions you have? Get in touch!

 The UW-Madison Police Department is open 24 hours a day, 7 days a week, 365 days a year.
-The lobby to the UW-Madison Police Department is staffed during normal business hours, 8 a.m.-5 p.m.
-Monday through Friday.
-If you are in need of your property, the UW-Madison property team is typically available 8 a.m. to 4 p.m.
-Monday through Friday.
-It is recommended, but not mandatory, that you call in advance for property release to verify a property team member is available.
+The lobby to the UW-Madison Police Department is staffed during normal business hours, 8 a.m.to 5 p.m., Monday through Friday.
+If you are in need of your property, the UW-Madison property team is typically available 8 a.m. to 4 p.m., Monday through Friday.
+You must call in advance for property release to verify a property team member is available.

 Safety on Campus

 Per state law, concealed carry of weapons by individuals who are properly permitted is allowed throughout the state, including on campus grounds.
-The law allows members of the public to carry concealed firearms (with a permit), knives (not switchblades), tasers and billy clubs, except in areas where expressly prohibited by law.
-The law also provides that the university will continue to ban the open carry of firearms and other weapons at all times and in all places on campus.
+The law allows members of the public to carry concealed firearms (with a permit), knives, tasers and billy clubs, except in areas where expressly prohibited by law.
 In addition, the law provides the university may continue to ban concealed weapons in: